 The are several ways to avoid data leakage as outlined by Claudia Perlich in her great paper on the subject.
 However, there is no silver bullet — sometimes you may inherit a corrupt dataset without even realizing it.
 One way to spot data leakage is if you are doing very poorly on unseen independent data.
-For example, say you got a dataset from someone that spanned 2000-2010, but you started collecting you own data from 2011 onward.
+For example, say you got a dataset that spanned 2000-2010, but you started collecting you own data from 2011 onward.
 If your model’s performance is poor on the newly collected data it may be a sign of data leakage.
 You must resist the urge to retrain the model with both the potentially corrupt and new data.
 Instated, either try to identify the causes of poor performance on the new data or, better yet, independently reconstruct the entire dataset.
 As a rule of thumb, your best defense is to always be mindful of the possibility of data leakage in any dataset.

 For every Apple that became a success there were 1000 other startups that died trying.